-The preparation of financial statements in conformity with generally accepted accounting principles requires management to make estimates and assumptions that affect the amounts reported in the financial statements and accompanying notes.
+The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the amounts reported in the financial statements and accompanying notes.
 Actual results may differ from those estimates.

 H. Income Taxes

 The Authority is a governmental entity, and therefore, is exempt from all federal and state income taxes.